 This approach provides a higher degree of confidence that the service meets the stated objectives through certification against an appropriate standard.

-If the supplier holds accredited ISO 27001 certification then an additional audit may not be necessary.
+If the supplier holds accredited ISO 27001 certification, an additional audit may not be necessary.

 Independent testers demonstrate that controls are correctly implemented and objectives are met in practice.

-IT Governance takes pride in the qualifications, expertise and track record of its testing and information assurance (IA) audit professionals.
-Our CCP certified accreditors and IA auditors at senior and lead level meet the NCSC’s stringent requirements.
+IT Governance takes pride in the qualifications, expertise and track record of its testing and information assurance audit professionals.

 A qualified security architect is involved in the design or review of the service architecture.